Arthur Gunn: American Idol

 Taping was suspended after the Top Twenty were selected, and the contestants sent home, due to COVID-19 (coronavirus) pandemic.
 The rest of the season the show filmed all the on-air talent from their homes.
 The producers equipped each contestant with similar sound and lighting equipment so they could film from home.
 When asked who Gunn would like to duet with if he made it to the finale, his list included The Black Keys, Jack Johnson and Damian Marley.
 In May 2020 Gunn became the first Nepali-born contestant in the Top Ten on the show; he performed a reggae version of John Denver's "Take Me Home, Country Roads" for the show's theme of evoking songs of home.
 Popculture's Kyle Phillippi noted Gunn's voice has been praised by the show's judges from the beginning as "the most unique", Gunn said, "I have been told that I have a husky tone to my voice that I open the diaphragm more than others."
 He added, "I don't use a lot of my head voice or nasal voice, and I am still learning my voice, but I don't have a particular way to define my voice."

 For the live finale, the top five, including Gunn were announced live from the Top Seven, and they performed two rounds of songs while East coast viewers voted for their favorites during the show.
 The first round were celebration songs with Gunn singing Gavin DeGraw's 2003 single "I Don't Want to Be".
 The second round was the contestant's intended debut single if they won with Gunn again singing Creedence Clearwater Revival's "Have You Ever Seen the Rain?"
 (1971).
 Both Gunn and Just Sam were announced as top two finalists, with Sam declared the winner.
 Gunn is seen as a trailblazer by Nepali musicians who hope more people from their country will feel empowered to sign up for competitions.

 Post-Idol, Self-Titled

 In June 2020, Gunn was one of the featured singers for a virtual arts event hosted by the U.S. Embassy in Kathmandu.

-In July 2020, he released a seven-song album produced by Angelo Rodriguez called Self-Titled.
+In July 2020, he released a seven-song album, Self-Titled, produced by Angelo Rodriguez.

 As of June 2022, his YouTube channel has 490,000 subscribers.
 His most watched video, as of July 2020, is "Nyano Ghar" (House of warmth), released May 2018, has over six million views on YouTube.
 His latest song is "Love is My Redemption".
-Although his AI single has not been licensed for use, in July 2020 he released Self-Titled, a seven-track album.